Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Iqbal spoke up again.
 “I’m inclined to agree with President Sartori.
 In fact I’ve already been working with the Chancellor to draw up plans for a wartime economy.”

 Tremblay cleared his throat.
 “In any case,” he said, “I’d have two observations.”
 They listened expectantly.
-“The first is that---sorry---AEC’s mandate doesn’t include worrying about the economy.
+“The first is that - sorry - AEC’s mandate doesn’t include worrying about the economy.
 The job in front of us is to fight tooth and nail to put the human race in a strategic position that’s tenable in the long term...”

 Iqbal nodded gravely and murmured “quite right.”

 “...But in any case I think we can eat our cake and still have it.
 The whole *point* of the Coltainer program is that it gathers and uses its own resources once deployed.
-It’s the closest thing to a free lunch you’ll ever find---all we need to do is find colonists who are willing to try and make a life of it on the frontier, and human history is *full* of such people, eh?”
+It’s the closest thing to a free lunch you’ll ever find - all we need to do is find colonists who are willing to try and make a life of it on the frontier, and human history is *full* of such people, eh?”

 “Indeed, history is full of examples where such colonies went on to become rather larger and wealthier than their original owners,” Knight observed.
 “Today’s colony is tomorrow’s superpower.”